lioneltrs/goNCommand/README.md

 # goNCommand
-Bash script to convert one game (Ninja Commando) to a romset for Final Burn Alpha (or MAME)
+Bash script to convert one game (Ninja Commando for the Neo Geo arcade) to a romset for Final Burn Alpha (or MAME)
 ## Installation

 Put these files in a directory of your choice: